Raquet / Wiki / v1x / The Actors System

 } Actor;

-x and y are where we are on the screen.
+position contains an x and y value which determines are where we are in the world relative to the Camera.

 origin contains an x and y value of the origin point of our image.